Xilinx/PYNQ/docs/source/overlay_design_methodology/python_overlay_api.rst

 The API for an overlay will manage the transfer of data between the Python environment in the PS, and the overlay in the PL.
-This may be the transfer of data directly from the PS to a peripheral or managing system memory to allow a peripheral in the PL to read or write data from DRAM that can also be access by from the Python environment.
+This may be the transfer of data directly from the PS to a peripheral or managing system memory to allow a peripheral in the PL to read or write data from DRAM that can also be accessed from the Python environment.

 The Default API